 Inside Ancient Egypt: This popular exhibit takes you deep inside an ancient Egyptian burial chamber, where you’ll come face to face with 23 human mummies and 30 animal mummies.
 It also features floor-to-ceiling hieroglyphs and a 4,000-year-old royal boat.

-Evolving Planet: Say hi to SUE, the most complete T.rex fossil ever discovered, and friends that include dozen of the biggest creatures in the world’s history.
+Evolving Planet: Say hi to SUE, the most complete T.rex fossil ever discovered, along with more than a dozen of the biggest creatures in world history.
 The exhibit starts with single-cell organisms and explores the creatures that have roamed the earth right up to our human ancestors.

 Field Museum exterior